 to improve audibility and to increase the signal-to-noise ratio resulting in an overall improvement in speech understanding.

 Even with amplification, some patients will still encounter significant hearing problems due to a damaged auditory system, reduced cognitive ability, and/or difficult auditory environment.

 Therefore, it is important to use the subjective and objective test results to counsel the patient about realistic expectations.
 If the patient demonstrates a significant SNR loss, he/she might benefit from assistive listening devices (ALDs), aural rehabilitation/counseling, or computer-based auditory training programs in addition to amplification.

 With all of the wireless hearing aids in the market today, many new ALDs have been introduced that can improve the SNR by offering direct connectivity to TVs, phones, iPods, or remote microphones.

 In addition, studies have shown that when hearing aid users attend group support programs on average they have fewer return visits and report their hearing aids to be beneficial in more listening environments than those who do not attend a group.
 Computer-based auditory programs also can be helpful in improving speech understanding ability in noise.

-While technology and training can help improve the SNR for hearing-impaired people, the noise will always be an issue that even normal-hearing people have to contend with on a daily basis.
-The best option continues to be starting out with a good SNR by being selective about the environment when possible and manipulating the environment when necessary.
+While technology and training can help improve the SNR for hearing-impaired people, the noise will always be an issue that even normal-hearing people have to contend with daily.
+The best option continues to be starting with a good SNR by being selective about the environment when possible and manipulating the environment when necessary.

 Clinicians can be most beneficial to their hearing-impaired patients by providing them with hearing tools—not just hearing aids—and these tools should include ALDs, counseling, and listening strategies.